aconfee/MEANTemplateV2/README.md

 FIRST TIME SETUP

-When this project is first cloned, run the setup specified above (install and build), then follow these instructions.
+1. Clone the project from github.

+2. Run `npm install` and `npm run build` to be all set up locally.
+  - You can test to make sure everything works by running `npm run dev:start` and viewing on localhost:3000.

+3. Initialize a new github repo and push to it.
+  - Delete .git folder and reinitialize with `git init`.
+This also resets remotes.

+4. Activate the repo in Travis CI: https://travis-ci.org/profile/aconfee.

-1. Prepare For Heroku Deployment:
+5. Prepare For Heroku Deployment:
   - Run `heroku create`
   - Verify Heroku remote was added with `git remote -v`
   - Deploy with `git push heroku master`
   - Open app with `heroku open`

-2. Set up Heroku deployment from Travis CI
+6. Set up Heroku deployment from Travis CI
   - Install Travis CI command line client `gem install travis -v 1.8.2 --no-rdoc --no-ri`
   - Get your Heroku auth token by running `heroku auth:token`.
 Copy this.
   - Encrypt your Heroku token with `travis encrypt -r aconfee/MEANTemplateV2 --org` (then paste in the token when prompted with 'Reading stdin.. press ctrl+D to finish')